Essay F. Grimm 1987 Foldable Structures

 Patent F. Grimm 1987 Foldable Structures

-Without light we couldn't see anything in the universe beside the fact that we wouldn't exist without light.
-Light however also sets limits to our possibilities to observe the universe.
-The observable universe spans approximately 93 billion light-years in diameter, a mind-boggling expanse that encompasses everything visible from Earth.
+Without light, we wouldn't be able to see anything in the universe.
+In fact, we wouldn't even exist.
+However, light also limits our ability to observe the universe.
+The observable universe spans approximately 93 billion light-years — an immense expanse encompassing everything visible from Earth.
 Light from the farthest reaches of the observable universe takes billions of years to reach us, offering glimpses into the distant past.
-The observable universe is thought to contain more than 100 billion galaxies, each housing billions or even trillions of stars.
-Galaxies come in various shapes and sizes, including spirals, ellipticals, and irregulars, forming a diverse cosmic tapestry.
-Our Milky Way galaxy is just one of billions in the observable universe, with an estimated 100 to 400 billion stars.
+It is thought that the observable universe contains more than 100 billion galaxies, each of which contains billions or even trillions of stars.
+These galaxies come in various shapes and sizes, including spirals, ellipticals, and irregulars, forming a diverse cosmic tapestry.
+The Milky Way is just one of these galaxies and is estimated to contain between 100 and 400 billion stars.
 The observable universe is constantly expanding, with galaxies moving away from each other as space itself expands.
-The expansion of the universe was first proposed by Belgian astronomer Georges Lemaître in 1927, based on Einstein's theory of general relativity.
-Edwin Hubble's observations of distant galaxies in the 1920s provided key evidence for the expansion of the universe, leading to the formulation of Hubble's Law.
-According to Hubble's Law, the farther a galaxy is from us, the faster it appears to be moving away, implying that space itself is expanding.
-The rate of expansion of the universe, known as the Hubble constant, is currently estimated to be about 70 kilometers per second per mega par sec.
-The age of the universe, based on observations of the cosmic microwave background radiation, is approximately 13.8 billion years.
-The observable universe contains vast voids, regions of space with very few galaxies or other cosmic structures.
-In 1869, Mendelejew established the periodic table of chemical elements in Saint Petersburg.
-It included 'ether' as a 'zero element'.
+This idea was first proposed by the Belgian astronomer Georges Lemaître in 1927, based on Einstein's theory of general relativity.
+In the 1920s, Edwin Hubble's observations of distant galaxies provided key evidence for this expansion, leading to the formulation of Hubble's law.
+According to this law, the farther a galaxy is from us, the faster it appears to be moving away, implying that space itself is expanding.
+The rate at which the universe is expanding, known as the Hubble constant, is currently estimated to be around 70 kilometres per second per megaparsec.
+Based on observations of the cosmic microwave background radiation, the age of the universe is estimated to be around 13.8 billion years.
+The observable universe contains vast voids — regions of space with very few galaxies or other cosmic structures.
+In 1869, Mendeleev created the periodic table of chemical elements in Saint Petersburg.
+This included 'ether' as a 'zero element'.
 According to his theory, ether was the medium through which all the other elements were connected.
-This 'zero element' should enable light, sound, and vibrations to travel between elements.
+This 'zero element' was believed to facilitate the travel of light, sound and vibrations between elements.
 Ether is also the medium through which electromagnetic waves propagate, representing a kind of connective tissue between the elements that constitute matter.
-However, the Michelson–Morley experiment contradicted the idea of a light-filled ether.
-Gradually, Einstein's special theory of relativity replaced the concept of an ether-filled universe with the geometric idea of curved space-time.
+However, the Michelson–Morley experiment contradicted the concept of a light-filled ether.
+Gradually, Einstein's special theory of relativity replaced the concept of an ether-filled universe with the geometric idea of curved spacetime.
 Today, multidimensional analysis, vector calculus and differential geometry are used to describe a scalar field as a function that assigns a real number (scalar) to each point in space.
 This is done in order to develop a theory of how matter is held together in an entangled universe.
 The video clip illustrates the annihilation of matter and antimatter, leaving behind a new kind of ether.
 Immediately after the Big Bang, the universe had minimal entropy as it emerged from a highly ordered, hot state.
-This is contradictory, as one would expect maximum disorder at such high temperatures, with particles colliding with each other.
-This video attempts to bridge the gap between the mathematical singularity of the Big Bang and the organized state of the universe just a fraction of a second afterwards.
-The folded structure shown here stores energy and accelerates the universe's expansion.
+Contrary to expectation, however, maximum disorder was not observed when particles collided at such high temperatures.
+The video attempts to bridge the gap between the mathematical singularity of the Big Bang and the organised state of the universe just a fraction of a second afterwards.
+The folded structure shown here stores energy and accelerates the expansion of the universe.
 If we imagine all the energy and mass in the universe as layers superimposed on each other like the pages of a book, the flat expansion becomes easier to understand.
 More than 90 per cent of these 'pages' are blank, yet not empty.
 They form a high-energy backdrop to the inscribed pages, which represent matter.
 The ratio of inscribed to blank pages is 1 to 1 billion.
-The video illustrates how matter and antimatter mutually annihilate each other to create a high-energy backdrop in the vacuum between the nuclei and orbital of chemical elements, referred to as ether.
+The video shows matter and antimatter annihilating each other to create a backdrop of high energy in the vacuum between the nuclei and orbitals of chemical elements.
+This backdrop is referred to as 'ether'.

-#reseu1 #resquantumfoldingmechanism #resentanglement #science #physics #engineering #cosmology #universe #quantumworld #darkenergy #mathematics
+#resuft #reseu1 out of hashtag reseu1 to reseu9 #resquantumfoldingmechanism #resentanglement #science #physics #engineering #cosmology #universe #quantumworld #darkenergy #mathematics

 res-institute.com